chantisnake/a_little_toy/README.md

 Inpired by my RA, she label each room with our name consist of elements

-And also, Fiona, my schoolmate, said that if I finish this she will rate me the second adorable Chinese Boy in the class of 2018, a̶l̶t̶h̶o̶u̶g̶h̶ ̶w̶e̶ ̶o̶n̶l̶y̶ ̶h̶a̶v̶e̶ ̶l̶i̶k̶e̶ ̶6̶ ̶C̶h̶i̶n̶e̶s̶e̶ ̶b̶o̶y̶ ̶i̶n̶ ̶t̶h̶e̶ ̶c̶l̶a̶s̶s̶ ̶o̶f̶ ̶2̶0̶1̶8̶ ̶.̶.̶.̶
+And also, Fiona, my schoolmate, said that if I finish this she will rate me the second adorable Chinese boy in the class of 2018, a̶l̶t̶h̶o̶u̶g̶h̶ ̶w̶e̶ ̶o̶n̶l̶y̶ ̶h̶a̶v̶e̶ ̶l̶i̶k̶e̶ ̶6̶ ̶C̶h̶i̶n̶e̶s̶e̶ ̶b̶o̶y̶ ̶i̶n̶ ̶t̶h̶e̶ ̶c̶l̶a̶s̶s̶ ̶o̶f̶ ̶2̶0̶1̶8̶ ̶.̶.̶.̶